-In terms of its own portfolio, both bonds and loans, the Bank will continue with a rigorous selection of risks and with a strong geographical and sectoral diversification, which has proven to be particularly effective.
+In terms of its own portfolio, both bonds and loans, the Bank will apply an even more judicious selection of risks, maintaining a strong geographical and sectoral diversification.

 The Capital Markets area plans to continue its sales, distribution and market-making activities as well as to strengthen its role in the primary market.
 Improvements in efficiency are projected by increasing the sales and intermediation turnovers, thereby strengthening its capacity to fund companies and satisfy investor demand while consuming less capital.